Bundle Your Home and Auto Insurance and More

 Can I bundle later?

 Yes, you should be able to add new policies to your bundle at any time.
-Maybe you’ve just decided it’s time for a new life insurance policy.
-Or maybe you’re waiting to bundle your homeowners insurance until your old policy expires.
+Maybe you’ve just decided it’s time for a new life insurance policy, or maybe you’re waiting to bundle your homeowners insurance until your old policy expires.
 You’ll generally get bundling discounts only once the new policies are active.
-In some cases, your existing policies might not get a bundling discount mid-term.
+In some cases, your existing policies might not get bundling discounts mid-term.

 What happens if I cancel one of my policies?

 Bundled insurance policies are still separate contracts.
-You can still cancel one and keep the others, but you may no longer qualify for the extra savings from bundling.
+You could still cancel one and keep the others, but you may no longer qualify for the extra savings from bundling.

 What happens if I switch from renters insurance to homeowners insurance?